Visit Ozark Caverns in Lake of the Ozarks State Park and discover what lies beneath the surface!

 There is also much to see on the surface.
 Coakley Hollow Trail, which is a one-mile, self-guiding interpretive trail, begins and ends at the caverns parking lot.
 This trail crosses a variety of habitats including a glade, fen and an Ozark spring branch.
 It is also a good place to see spring wildflowers.
 Trail booklets are available at the visitor center.
 There are ample picnic sites on the grounds.

-This interpretive tour lasts approximately one hour and is a half-mile round trip.Topic discussed include general cave development, speleothem formation, cave life or other topics visitors wish to discuss with the guide.
+This interpretive tour lasts approximately one hour and is a half-mile round trip.Topics discussed include general cave development, speleothem formation, cave life or other topics visitors wish to discuss with the guide.
 Appropriate for all ages.

 This interpretive tours lasts 30 to 45 minutes and is about a quarter-mile round trip.
 Designed for children ages five and above, this tour will give children a chance to learn and explore the cave on a basic level.
 All children must be accompanied by parents.
 Offered June 1 through Aug.
 15 only.